PERMIT FOR FOREIGN NATIONALS

 “Can I stay in Bir without a permit?”

 A PAP is required to stay at any guesthouse or private house falling within Bir Tibetan Colony – this includes Deer Park.
 However, some Indian-owned guesthouses located on the outskirts of the Tibetan Colony, and in the neighbouring villages of Chowgan and Upper Bir, do not require permits.
+Unofficially, some of the guesthouses within the Tibetan Colony will allow guests to stay a few days without a permit, however this is unpredictable.
 If in doubt, call to check – for contact numbers of local guesthouses, see http://deerpark.in/practical-information/bir-guest-houses/

 If you need any more advice concerning PAP, please contact email@example.com